-Let’s take a moment and breakdown this process.
+Let’s take a moment and break down this process.
 Dogs typically have two main issues in these situations.
 The first is that some dogs do not like to go to the bathroom while on a leash.
 The second is that dogs tend to get too comfortable with a particular surface.
-For example, if a dog prefers to go to the bathroom in the grass, they may have trouble going on other surfaces such as rocks or mulch.
+For example, if a dog prefers to go to the bathroom in the grass, it may have trouble going on other surfaces such as rocks or mulch.
 This second issue is even more true when dogs are pooping versus when they are going number one.

 My adventures with Genghis have led him to potty in a variety of places.
 From the Tampa airport to the balcony at a hotel.
-Although some might say that training a male dog to go on command is more relaxed than a female, I would disagree.
-Male dogs have a tendency to “mark” more often, which means that you must pay attention and make sure they are completing emptying their bladder when they go.
+Although some might say that training a male dog to command is more relaxed than a female, I would disagree.
+Male dogs have a tendency to “mark” more often, which means that you must pay attention and make sure they are completely emptying their bladder when they go.

-Here are the best steps to help teach your dog to learn how to potty on a leash and on command:
+Here are the best steps to help teach your dog to learn how to potty on a leash and command:

 - Try to set aside time for this particular training in the mornings.
 Put your dog on their leash (even if it’s just in your backyard) and take your dog directly to the spot you want them to “go.”
 Say your chosen command for “potty,” and then continue repeating it until your dog goes.
-If the dog actively sniffing around to find a place to relieve themselves, then stand still and repeat the command, or pace back and forth in the immediate area while pointing to the grass.
+If the dog is actively sniffing around to find a place to relieve themselves, then stand still and repeat the command or pace back and forth in the immediate area while pointing to the grass.

 - The last step is to begin exposing your dog to many different surfaces while repeating steps 1-3.
 Though you should have been taking your dog to the same spot during the initial phases of this training, you should now vary both the place and the surface (grass, sand, pavement, etc.)